bAInaryglobe/moving_video_object_segmentation/README.md

 ## Acknowledgement
-Thanks [SAM](https://github.com/facebookresearch/segment-anything) for their public code and released models.
+Thanks [SAM](https://github.com/facebookresearch/segment-anything) and YOLOv8 for their public code and released models.